abelokon0711/elevator_ai/README.md

 This project originates from the lecture Applied Artifical Intelligence taught at the University of Applied Sciences Hochschule Esslingen, which was developed by team No. 3.

 ## Team No. 3:
- * Alexander Putin
+ * Alexander Belokon
- * Mohamed Karim Ben Dhifallah
+ * Karim Dhifallah
  * Max Haussch
- * Oleg Tovarish
+ * Oleg Pervun
  * Firat Susan

 ## Getting Started